 The healthcare industry is very labor intensive and salaries and benefits related to the employees of our tenants are subject to inflationary pressures, as are supply costs, construction costs and medical equipment and other costs.
-The nationwide shortage of nurses and other clinical staff and support personnel has been a significant operating issue facing healthcare providers.
+The nationwide shortage of clinical and support personnel has been a significant operating issue facing healthcare providers.
 In particular, the healthcare industry continues to experience a shortage of nurses and other clinical staff and support personnel in certain geographic areas, which has been exacerbated by the COVID-19 pandemic.
 The operators of our hospital properties are treating patients with COVID-19 and, in some areas, the increased demand for care is putting a strain on their resources and staff, which has required them to utilize higher-cost temporary labor and pay premiums above standard compensation for essential workers.
-The length and extent of the disruptions caused by the COVID-19 pandemic are currently unknown; however, the tenants of our facilities expect such disruptions to continue into 2022 and potentially throughout the duration of the pandemic and beyond.
+The length and extent of the disruptions caused by the COVID-19 pandemic are currently unknown; however, the tenants of our facilities expect such disruptions to continue for the foreseeable future.
 This staffing shortage may require our tenants to further enhance wages and benefits to recruit and retain nurses and other clinical staff and support personnel or require them to hire expensive temporary personnel.
+They have also experienced cost increases related to the procurement of medical supplies as well as certain of their other operating expenses which they believe resulted from supply chain disruptions as well as general inflationary pressures.
 Their ability to pass on increased costs associated with providing healthcare to Medicare and Medicaid patients is limited due to various federal, state and local laws which have been enacted that, in certain cases, limit their ability to increase prices.
 Therefore, there can be no assurance that these factors will not have a material adverse effect on the future results of operations of the operators of our facilities which may affect their ability to make lease payments to us.
-In addition, we have experienced cost increases related to the construction of new facilities and renovations at existing facilities which could have an adverse effect on our future results of op and real estate taxes.
-These provisions may reduce our exposure to increases in operating costs resulting from inflation.
-To the extent that some leases do not contain such provisions, our future operating results may be adversely impacted by the effects of inflation.
+In addition, we have experienced cost increases related to the construction of new facilities and renovations at existing facilities which could have an adverse effect on our future results of operations.

 Most of our leases contain provisions designed to mitigate the adverse impact of inflation.
 Our hospital leases require all building operating expenses, including maintenance, real estate taxes and other costs, to be paid by the lessee.
-In addition, most of our MOB leases require the tenant to pay an allocable share of operating expenses, including common area maintenance costs, insurance
+In addition, most of our MOB leases require the tenant to pay an allocable share of operating expenses, including common area maintenance costs, insurance and real estate taxes.
+These provisions may reduce our exposure to increases in operating costs resulting from inflation.
+To the extent that some leases do not contain such provisions, our future operating results may be adversely impacted by the effects of inflation.